DKU-StarLab/leveldb-study/benchmarks/README.md

     * Do not experiment with multiple independent variables at once from the beginning.
     * Do not let uncontrolled variables ruin your experiment.
     * Variables
+        - Independent
-        - Independent: Options, Benchmarks, # of KV pairs
+            - Options, Benchmarks, # of KV pairs
+        - Dependent
-        - Dependent: Metrics(Throughput, Latency, WAF/SAF/RAF)
+            * Metrics (Throughput, Latency, WAF/SAF/RAF)
-        - Controlled: Env, Page Cache, Compile option, existing db, compression ratio, bloomfilter bit
+        - Controlled
+            * Enviornment, Page Cache, Compile Options, Existing DB, Compression Ratio, Bloom Filter Bits

 3. Run Experiment
     * Please use shell/python script.